braksator/webarchiver/README.md

 This module exports all of its functions so you can potentially overwrite some parts of it!
-All the functions are parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function.
+All the functions are parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function and look at how it is used by `findDuplicates`.

 It takes about half a day to do a pass of a gig of data on an average machine, just to ballpark it for you, YMMV.